KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 - name: Configure Proxmox via API
   hosts: proxmox
-  connection: local # because this play configures Proxmox via API, with this keyword the playbook is executed at the ansible control node instead of SSH'ing and running it locally on the managed node.
+  # because this play configures Proxmox via API, with the keyword below
+  # the playbook is executed at the ansible control node instead of
+  # SSH'ing and running it locally on the managed node.
+  connection: local
   gather_facts: false

   tasks:
-    - name: Set DNS # Task to configure the central DNS settings of Proxmox community.proxmox.proxmox_node:
+    # Task to configure the central DNS settings of Proxmox
+    - name: Set DNS
+      community.proxmox.proxmox_node:
         node_name: kkproxmox
         dns:
           dns1: 1.1.1.1
           dns2: 8.8.8.8
           search: kostas.local
-      # delegate_to: localhost # this is not needed if the "connection: local" is at the start of the playbook
+      # delegate_to: localhost # this is not needed if the
+      # "connection: local" is at the start of the playbook

-    - name: Set Network # Task to create the Virtual Network Bridges in Proxmox community.proxmox.proxmox_node_network:
+    # Task to create the Virtual Network Bridges in Proxmox
+    - name: Set Network
+      community.proxmox.proxmox_node_network:
         node: kkproxmox
         autostart: true